mfim/AdaptiveEEGTraining/README.md

 First - npm install

-Then - node index
+Then - node index (to run the server)

-The server is support by mongoDB maksure the mongoDB is working properly.
+The server is supported by mongoDB,  maksure the mongoDB is working properly.